rstebbing/subdivision/README.md

 To this end, the [Doo-Sabin][5] algorithm generalises biquadratic B-splines to general meshes, and the [Loop][4] subdivision algorithm generalises quadratic triangle B-splines to irregular triangle meshes.

 Unlike their regular counterparts, evaluating positions and derivatives on Loop and Doo-Sabin subdivisions surfaces is more involved.
-The purpose of this repository is to provide the code necessary to (a) understand subdivision surface evaluation, (b) enable straightforward adoption and evaluation of subdivision surfaces, and (c) verify properties of the first and second derivatives for each surface type.
+This repository provides the code necessary to (a) understand subdivision surface evaluation, (b) enable straightforward adoption and evaluation of subdivision surfaces, and (c) verify properties of the first and second derivatives for each surface type.

-The code for fast evaluation of points and derivatives for Loop subdivision surfaces is not currently available but will be added in due course.

-Author: Richard Stebbing

-License: MIT (refer to LICENSE).

 Dependencies
 ------------